 Positioned close to Hilo port, it’s commonly included on port excursions for passengers on a Hawaiian cruise.

-Visiting early in the morning when the sun is behind you increases the chance of seeing rainbows in the mist of this 80-foot watercourse.
-Located on the Wailuku River, this popular tourist destination is just one of many waterfalls along this waterway.
+Visiting early in the morning when the sun is behind you increases the chance of seeing a beautiful rainbow in the mist of this 80-foot watercourse.
+The locals call it Waiānuenue, which means “rainbow water.”

 Swirling around, the force of the water has created a lava cave behind the falls.
 Legend says that the Hawaiian goddess Hina, Maui’s mother, resides in the cave behind the falls.